Connor-Whisman/Calculator-Test/README.md

 Features:
 ---------
 - Add, Subtract, Multiply, and Divide; Small or large numbers.
 Displays anything more than 21 digits in scientific notation.
-- Supports negative numbers using the '-+' button.
+- Supports negative numbers.
+Turn the entered value negative by clicking the '-+' button.
 - Repeat a calculation on the output of the previous calculation, just press '=' again.
 - All calculations are saved and able to be viewed in the log, in the order of most recent first.
 Negative numbers are logged within parenthesis.
 - UI customization settings; Change color or font to any of the included presets.